 So how DO you ensure better performance?

-The simple truth is that the DCF audit prep doesn’t need to live entirely on your desk.
+And to build this culture, you first start by making sure that the DCF audit prep doesn’t live entirely on your desk.

 The approach that’s worked best for me (and the one I recommend) is to create a culture of compliance inside your center.
 That means: